-The Committee is made up of a Non-Executive Chairman, five (5) other Non-Executive Directors and one (1) Executive Director/CEO.
+The Committee consist of a Non-Executive Chairperson, four (4) other Non-Executive Directors and one (1) Executive Director/CEO.
 The Committee assists the Board in its responsibilities related to the oversight of the Bank's Finance and Procurement policies, procedures, and activities to ensure proper financial management.